 Hospital Accompaniment (Domestic Violence or Sexual Assault)

-When a caller makes a report soon after the assault has occurred, VIP staff can coordinate hospital accompaniment and advocacy.
-The VIP staff can meet the survivor at the Inova Fairfax Hospital and make sure they are appropriately connected with the SANE (Sexual Assault Nurse Examiner) staff.
+When a caller makes a report soon after the assault has occurred, staff can coordinate hospital accompaniment and advocacy.
+Staff can meet the survivor at the Inova Fairfax Hospital and make sure they are appropriately connected with the SANE (Sexual Assault Nurse Examiner) staff.
 The role of the staff or advocate is to provide support prior to, during and/or after the examination.

-VIP staff can provide information on obtaining protective orders and working with the courts.
-VIP staff may assist a caller in connecting with a domestic violence shelter, or make other referrals.
+Staff can provide information on obtaining protective orders and working with the courts.
+Staff may assist a caller in connecting with a domestic violence shelter, or make other referrals.

 Outreach and Education for Adolescents and Adults